Melt electrospinning: Uses

 Potential applications of melt electrospinning mirror that of solution electrospinning.
 Not using solvents to process a polymer assists in tissue engineering applications where solvents are often toxic.
 Additionally, some polymers such as polypropylene or polyethylene are not readily dissolved, so melt electrospinning is one approach to electrospin them into fibrous material.

 Tissue Engineering

 Melt electrospinning is used to process biomedical materials for tissue engineering research.
 Volatile solvents are often toxic so avoiding solvents has benefits in this field.
 Melt electrospun fibers were used as part of a "bimodal tissue scaffold", where both micron-scale and nano-scale fibers were deposited simultaneously.
 Scaffolds made via melt electrospinning can be fully penetrated with cells, which in turn produce extracellular matrix within the scaffold.

 Drug Delivery

 Melt electrospinning is also capable to formulate drug-loaded fibers for drug delivery.
-It is a promising new formulation technique in the field of pharmaceutical technology to prepare amorphous solid dispersions or solid solutions with enhanced or controlled drug dissolution because it can combine the advantages of melt extrusion (e.g. solvent-free, effective amorphization, continuous process) and solvent-based electrospinning (increased surface area).
+It is a new formulation technique in the field of pharmaceutical technology to prepare amorphous solid dispersions or solid solutions with enhanced or controlled drug dissolution because it can combine the advantages of melt extrusion (e.g. solvent-free, effective amorphization, continuous process) and solvent-based electrospinning (increased surface area).